sdmp/sdmp.github.io/journal/request_journal/index.md

 ###### `request.identifier` *(string, required)*

-Responses to this resource request will include this identifier in the response object.
-Implementations of the SDMP should attempt to make this property unique per request and per node, and should keep the value within reasonable limits, such as under 128 characters.
+Responses to this request will include this identifier in the response object.
+Implementations of this protocol should attempt to make this property unique per request and per node, and should keep the value within reasonable limits, such as under 128 characters.

 ###### `request.type` *(string, required)*